magentanova/maestro-docs/README.md

   - disconnect your local repo from this one with `git remote remove origin`
   - `hub create YOUR-APP-NAME` -- this will simultaneously (1) create you a remote repo with the given name and (2) create a local reference connecting the directory you're in to the remote you just created
+  - delete this README from your project. write your own if you have time.
   - add, commit and push per usual